walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/VCI-WALLET.md

 ### Test Results

-_Tests have not been run yet.
-This section will be updated with actual results._
+First-ever run of this flow (previously untested): **8 passed, 0 failed**, 26 skipped.
+All skips are the suite or harness honestly reporting inapplicable/not-yet-implemented paths (e.g. "Deferred credential issuance is not supported", "needs wallet-initiated issuance, which the harness cannot yet trigger"), not silent failures - see [docs/VCI-WALLET-RESULTS.md](VCI-WALLET-RESULTS.md) for which modules and why.

 ### Architecture

-The VCI Wallet conformance tests use an **adapter pattern**:
+The VCI Wallet conformance tests use an **adapter pattern**, and unlike the doc below used to say, **both the adapter and the wallet run fully in-process inside the JUnit test** - there is nothing to start manually beyond the conformance suite itself:

 ```
 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐
-│ Conformance     │    │ Wallet Adapter  │    │ Wallet API      │
+│ Conformance     │    │ Wallet Adapter  │    │ Wallet2         │
-│ Suite (Issuer)  │───▶│ (port 7007)     │───▶│ (port 7005)     │
+│ Suite (Issuer)  │───▶│ (port 7007,     │───▶│ (port 7016,     │
+│                 │    │  in-process)    │    │  in-process)    │
 └─────────────────┘    └─────────────────┘    └─────────────────┘
         │                      │
         │                      ▼